 Carbon monoxide (CO) is an odorless, colorless gas produced from the incomplete oxidation of carbon in combustion processes.
 In school facilities, sources of carbon monoxide may include worn or poorly maintained combustion devices (e.g., boilers, furnaces), or a malfunctioning flue.
-Vehicle exhaust from nearby idling vehicles can also be sources.
+Vehicle exhaust from nearby idling vehicles can also be a source of indoor CO.
 If carbon monoxide builds up in the air inside a school facility, students and staff can be harmed by breathing in the gas.
 Early symptoms of CO poisoning may mimic the flu and include headache, dizziness, weakness, nausea, vomiting, chest pain and confusion.
 At high concentrations, CO exposure can cause loss of consciousness and death.

 Key measures for preventing the accumulation of CO indoors include proper design and maintenance of fuel-burning equipment and limitations on vehicle idling.
 The use of carbon monoxide alarms, which alert occupants to elevated CO levels within a building, can be an important complement to these preventive measures.
-The U.S. Consumer Product Safety Commission (CPSC) has worked with Underwriters Laboratories (UL) to help develop a safety standard (UL 2034) for CO alarms.